Notice:

 • Record the scene: Though you may want to jump right in and clean up the mess, take some time to take pictures or video record the damages.
 Illustrations are priceless in providing proof of losses should there be a dispute later down the road.
 Conduct your own assessment of the scene even if an insurance agent has come to evaluate the losses.
 Different adjusters can be put on claims at different points of the process and mistakes can happen or information can be lost.
 Only rely on yourself to fully document everything!

-• Take inventory: Write down all items or property associated with the damage, take pictures, and give the list to the insurance adjuster.
-Make sure that you don't throw any related items away before the adjuster has come out to see it for himself.
+• Take inventory: Write down all items or property associated with the damage, take pictures and give the list to the insurance adjuster.
+Make sure that you don’t throw any related items away before the adjuster has come out to see them for himself.

 • Take notes: Always make a note of everything that happens throughout the claim, including all of your actions and all the insurance company's actions.
 This will help ensure that there is less confusion later.